Sperm donation: Social controversy

 The use of sperm donation is most common among single women and lesbians.
 Some sperm banks and fertility clinics, particularly in the US, Denmark and the UK, have a predominance of women being treated with donor sperm who come within these groups with some recording over 85% of recipients from these backgrounds.
 Many sperm banks and fertility clinics direct their main advertising towards these groups.
 Many, but not all, of the single women or trans-gender people who choose sperm donation may be LGBT+.
 This produces many ethical issues around the ideals of conventional parenting and has wider issues for society as a whole, including the issues of the role of men as parents, family support for children, and financial support for women with children.

 The growth of sperm banks and fertility clinics, the use of sperm agencies and the availability of anonymous donor sperm have served to make sperm donation a more respectable, and therefore a more socially acceptable, procedure.
-The intervention of doctors and others may be seen as making the whole process a respectable and merely a medical procedure which raises no moral issues, where donor inseminations may be referred to as "treatments" and donor children as "resulting from the use of a donor's sperm", or "born following donation" and subsequent children may be described as "born using the same donor" rather than as biological children of the same male.

 A 2009 study has indicated that both men and women view the use of donor sperm with more skepticism compared with the use of donor eggs, suggesting a unique underlying perception regarding the use of male donor gametes.

-Some donor children grow up wishing to find out who their fathers were, but others may be wary of embarking on such a search since they fear they may find scores of half-siblings who have been produced from the same sperm donor.
-Even though local laws or rules may restrict the numbers of offspring from a single donor, there are no worldwide limitations or controls and most sperm banks will onsell and export all their remaining stocks of vials of sperm when local maxima have been attained (see 'onselling' above).

 One item of research has suggested that donor children have a greater likelihood of substance abuse, mental illness and criminal behavior when grown.
 However, its motivation and credibility have been questioned.

 Coming forward publicly with problems is difficult for donor-conceived people as these issues are very personal and a public statement may attract criticism.
 Additionally, it may upset their parents if they speak out.
 A website called Anonymous Us has been set up where they can post details of their experiences anonymously, on which there are many accounts of problems.